 In addition to critical praise and audience ovations, one of the strongest measures of Nelsons’ success is the speed with which he is able to forge close and productive relationships with experienced orchestral musicians.
 He established an immediate rapport with the Boston Symphony Orchestra when they first worked together in March 2011, an affinity which strengthened over the following two seasons with performances at the Tanglewood Festival and Boston’s Symphony Hall.
 Nelsons was subsequently appointed as the BSO’s fifteenth Music Director and launched his tenure at the beginning of the 2014–15 season.
 After only one year, his contract was extended through the 2021–22 season.
 He has since led the orchestra on two European tours, one of which took in nine concerts in eight cities in May 2016.

 Andris Nelsons also regularly collaborates with the Wiener Philharmoniker, Berliner Philharmoniker, Royal Concertgebouw Orchestra and Philharmonia Orchestra.
 He has been a guest artist at the Metropolitan Opera since 2009 and, in December 2016, returned to Covent Garden in London to conduct the Royal Opera House’s new production of Der Rosenkavalier, garnering praise from the Guardian (London) for his ability to inspire “superb orchestral playing” of both “tremendous excitement” and “gossamer fineness”.
-Forthcoming highlights include appearances in March with the BSO at Carnegie Hall and with the Wiener Philharmoniker in Vienna, Paris, Frankfurt and Dortmund; a series of concerts in May with the Gewandhausorchester in Leipzig and Vienna; and Rusalka at the Bayerische Staatsoper in Munich in June.
+Forthcoming highlights include performances of Mahler’s Symphony No.3 in Boston with the BSO and Susan Graham in January 2018; a series of concerts with the Gewandhausorchester in Leipzig and on tour around Europe next spring; Beethoven’s Ninth Symphony with the Wiener Philharmoniker in Vienna in May; and Lohengrin at Covent Garden in June.

 In May 2016, the conductor signed an exclusive contract with Deutsche Grammophon, paving the way for three landmark projects with the BSO, Gewandhausorchester and Wiener Philharmoniker: